SCHOOL SAFETY TEAMS

 See Something, Say Something

-Nelson County Schools is committed to providing a safe space for students and staff.
+Nelson County Schools employs a full-time School Resource Officer as part of our commitment to providing a safe space for students and staff.
 If any student, staff or community member knows of an unsafe situation in a school, they should report it immediately to school officials.
 Central Office can be reached at (502) 349-7000.

 The Safety Tipline, Online Prevention hotline is designed for use as an online reporting/prevention tool through the Kentucky Office of Homeland Security.
 You can remain anonymous and notify school officials of information concerning threats to safety.